Reliable Fine-Grained Evaluation of Natural Language Math Proofs: A Systematic Study of Evaluator Designs

 A single-pass evaluator prompts a backbone model $\mathcal{M}$ (which may or may not be the same as $\mathcal{M}_\text{MS}$) to grade a solution $s$ in one step.
-We analyze single-pass evaluator along three dimensions: the backbone LM, the context provided and the instructions given. \begin{itemize}[leftmargin=10pt] \item \textbf{Backbone Model Choice.} This refers to the LLM that is prompted to execute the evaluation.
-We compare six models that span different model families, size and reasoning capabilities: \textsc{\textsc{o3}}, \textsc{gpt-5} (GPT-5-Thinking), \textsc{Gemini} (gemini-2.5-pro), \textsc{o4-mini}, \textsc{R1} (DeepSeek-R1-0528), and \textsc{gpt-4o}. \item \textbf{Context.} We consider four different context configurations, including: providing both the pre-generated marking scheme and the reference solution(s) (\CtxBoth); providing only the marking scheme (\CtxMS); providing only the reference solution(s) (\CtxRef); and a naive baseline where only basic grading instructions without any problem-specific context are provided (\CtxNone). \item \textbf{Instruction.} The instruction set refers to the specific prompt that guides the evaluator on how to interpret and apply the provided context information and perform the task.
-In our study, for the most informative context setting, \CtxBoth, we compared three types of instructions to understand how guidance on using the context affects performance.
-These include \textsc{Norm} (Normal), a flexible instruction that directs the model to follow the marking scheme but allows it to map valid alternative approaches to equivalent checkpoints; \textsc{Strict}, a rigid instruction that requires the model to adhere strictly to the provided marking scheme and penalize any deviation; and \textsc{Basic}, an instruction with minimal guidance on how to use the provided materials. \end{itemize} We then further study whether extending single-pass evaluators, e.g., through ensembling or multi-stage evaluation workflows, improves performance.
+We analyze single-pass evaluators along three dimensions: the backbone LM, the context provided and the instructions given. \begin{itemize}[leftmargin=10pt] \item \textbf{Backbone Model Choice.} This refers to the LLM that is prompted to execute the evaluation.
+We compare six models that span different model families, sizes and reasoning capabilities: \textsc{\textsc{o3}}, \textsc{gpt-5} (GPT-5-Thinking~\citep{openai2025gpt5systemcard}), \textsc{Gemini} (Gemini-2.5-Pro), \textsc{o4-mini}~\citep{openai2025_o3_o4mini_systemcard}, \textsc{R1} (DeepSeek-R1-0528), and \textsc{gpt-4o}~\citep{openai2024gpt4o_system_card}. \item \textbf{Context.} We consider four different context configurations, including: providing both the pre-generated marking scheme and the reference solution(s) (\CtxBoth); providing only the marking scheme (\CtxMS); providing only the reference solution(s) (\CtxRef); and a naive baseline where only basic grading instructions without any problem-specific context are provided (\CtxNone). \item \textbf{Instruction.} The instruction set refers to the prompt that guides the evaluator on how to interpret and apply the provided context and perform the task.
+In our study, for the most informative context setting, \CtxBoth, we compared 3 types of instructions to understand how guidance on using the context affects performance.
+These include \textsc{Norm} (Normal), a flexible instruction that directs the model to follow the marking scheme but allows it to map valid alternative approaches to equal checkpoints; \textsc{Strict} requires the model to adhere strictly to the provided marking scheme and penalize any deviation; and \textsc{Basic} has minimal guidance on how to use the provided materials. \end{itemize}

 \paragraph{Ensemble.} We consider a simple ensembling technique, which runs the same evaluator independently multiple times and combines the individual ratings with an aggregation operator, such as the mean or median.
 This technique is expected to produce a more stable final score, reducing the variance of single-pass evaluators.